 To level your fridge freezer you will need:

-Follow these steps to level your fridge freezer:
+Follow these steps to level your American fridge freezer:

-- Using your spirit level, determine how uneven your fridge freezer is and in what way you will have to adjust it to correct it.
+- Using your spirit level, determine how uneven your American-Style fridge freezer is and in what way you will have to adjust it to correct it.
 Don’t measure the level on the refrigerator door as these aren’t always square to the refrigerator.
-Instead, place the spirit level on top of the main chamber of the fridge freezer.
+Instead, place the spirit level on top of the main chamber of the unit.